kudzie-zoh/alx-higher_level_programming/0x11-python-network_1/README.md

 - How to use the Python package requests #requestsiswaysimplerthanurllib
 - How to make HTTP GET request
 - How to make HTTP POST/PUT/etc. request
-- How to fetch JSON resources
+- How to fetch JSON resources.
 - How to manipulate data from an external service.

 ### Resources used